ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 2. Tactical production planning

 The tactical level translates strategic goals into concrete production structures.
-It determines which capacities, machines, materials, and staff are required.
-Processes, timeframes, and resource allocation are planned in a way that ensures implementation is realistic and reliable.
+It determines which capacities, machines, materials, and employees are needed.
+Processes, time frames, and resource allocation are planned to ensure that implementation is both realistic and stable.

 3. Operational production planning

-This level focuses on daily or weekly execution: which orders will be processed when, and which resources are available?
-Operational planning defines these details – and production control ensures everything runs smoothly, adapts to deviations, and meets the set objectives.
+This is where day-to-day or week-to-week execution takes place: Which orders will be processed when?
+Which resources are available?
+Operational planning defines these details – while production control ensures that everything runs smoothly, adjustments are made when deviations occur, and objectives are met.

-The goal: to safeguard on-time delivery, capacity utilization, and responsiveness in day-to-day operations.
-These levels together form the foundation for practical production planning – from requirements analysis to operational execution.
+The aim: to ensure on-time delivery, high capacity utilization, and flexibility in daily operations.
+These levels form the foundation of practical production planning – from determining requirements to operational implementation.

-Production planning and control in practice: from requirements analysis to execution
+Production planning and control in practice: from demand determination to implementation

-The most important steps in production planning at a glance:
+The most important steps of production planning at a glance:

 • Primary requirements planning

-This defines the quantities of finished and intermediate products needed within a given timeframe.
-The basis is provided by sales forecasts or specific customer orders.
+Here, the required quantities of finished and semi-finished products are determined for a defined time period.
+The basis for this is provided by sales forecasts or specific customer orders.

 • Secondary requirements planning

-Derived from the primary requirements, this step determines which raw materials, semi-finished goods, and components (in-house or external) are required for production.
-The objective is to ensure material availability precisely when needed.
+Based on the primary requirements, the necessary raw materials, semi-finished goods, and components (whether in-house or externally sourced) are identified.
+The goal is to ensure material availability that matches production needs.

 • Scheduling and capacity planning

-This is where detailed planning takes place: which orders can be processed when, and on which machines?
-First, preliminary start and end dates are assigned (throughput scheduling).
-Then, the feasibility of these orders is checked against available capacities.
-If conflicts arise, capacity balancing is applied – for example, by adjusting shifts, rescheduling, or outsourcing.
+This step involves detailed scheduling: Which orders can be produced when and on which machines?
+Initially, preliminary start and end dates are defined (lead time scheduling).
+Next, the feasibility of the plan is checked against available capacities.
+If bottlenecks arise, they are resolved through capacity balancing – for example, by adjusting shifts, rescheduling, or outsourcing work.

-Once planning is completed, operational control begins – the practical execution of the planned processes.
-It consists of the following steps:
+Once planning is complete, operational control begins – the practical execution of the planned processes.
+It includes the following steps:

 • Order release

-The objective is to execute production steps in the correct sequence – with optimal machine utilization, short lead times, and high delivery reliability.
-Tasks are assigned to the appropriate workstations.
+The goal is to ensure production takes place in the correct sequence – with optimal machine utilization, short lead times, and high adherence to deadlines.
+Production steps are assigned to the appropriate workstations.

 • Order monitoring

-Production progress is continuously monitored to identify deviations early and make corrections where necessary – ensuring a stable and transparent production process.
+The progress of production is continuously monitored to identify deviations early and take corrective action when needed – ensuring a stable and transparent production process.

 Ingenieur im Labor mit moderner Fertigungstechnik.